Important information - investment values and income from investments can go down as well as up, so you may get back less than you invest.

 An increase in the gold price should automatically boost the earnings of gold miners.
 In fact, a rise in the gold price should have an amplified effect on their profits.
 This is because miners have significant fixed costs, so any jump in the price they can sell their gold for equates to a larger percentage rise in their earnings.

 Consider this simplified example.
 A miner produces $100 worth of gold by expending costs of $50 - leaving a profit of $50.
 If there is a 50% rise in gold prices, the amount it can sell the metal it produces for rises to $150 - leaving $100 profit after its costs have been deducted.
 Therefore a 50% rise in the price of gold equates to a 100% rise in its profits.
+This is known as operational gearing.

 It doesn’t always work out this way.
 Sometimes a soaring gold price bypasses miners entirely.
-The stars have aligned in 2025, however - as shown in the graph below.
+The stars aligned in 2025, however - as shown in the graph below.

 This graph compares the annual performance of the Ninety One Global Gold Fund, a popular fund of gold mining shares, with the iShares Physical Gold ETC, an exchange traded fund which aims to track the gold price.
 Both feature on our Select 50 list of favourite funds.